vitalyvch/nvml/src/tools/strace.ebpf/doc/DESIGN.md

 Pros
 -----

  - Used combination of technologies allow tool to be about one order faster than regular system strace.
  - This tool consume much less amount of CPU resource
  - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
  - Could trace syscalls system-wide.
-	- Could trace init (process with 'pid == 1')
+ - Could trace init (process with 'pid == 1').
+Finally we have a proper tool for debugging systemd ;-)

 ******

 Cons
 -----

  - Limited functionality
  - Slow attaching and detaching
  - Asynchronity.
 If user will not provide enough system resources for performance tool will skip some calls.
 Tool does not assume to try any work-around behind the scene.
  - Depend on modern kernel features
  - Limited possibility to run few instances simultaneously.
+ - Underlaing eBPF technology still is in active development.
+So we should expect hangs and crashes more often as for regular strace, especially on low-res systems.

 ******